Photonf22/NYU-ds-ga-1008FinalProject/README.md

 python -m wejepa.train.pretrain --print-config
 ```

-To launch a real run you only need to make sure the CIFAR-100 root exists and then call
+To launch a real run you only need to make sure the dataset root exists and then call
 `launch_pretraining` through the CLI.
 The example below downloads data into
 `/path/to/datasets` and runs the default single GPU/CPU training loop using fake data for
 quick smoke testing.